How to Buy ETFs on DEGIRO

 (Step by Step, 2026)

-DEGIRO is one of Europe’s lowest-cost brokers.
+DEGIRO offers access to trading at exceptionally low costs.
 The platform is straightforward once you know the steps — but two decisions, choosing the right exchange and using a limit order, determine a lot of what you actually pay.
 This guide walks you through the full process, including Core Selection, what to do if an order doesn’t fill, and what to check after you buy.

 Some of the links on this site are affiliate links, meaning we may earn a commission at no extra cost to you if you sign up through them.
 This does not affect our reviews or recommendations — we only feature products we genuinely believe are useful for investors.
 This site provides educational content only, not personalized investment advice.
 Investments can lose value and past performance does not guarantee future results.
 You are responsible for your own financial decisions and for confirming the tax and legal rules that apply in your country.

-• Distribution policy: accumulating (Acc) ETFs reinvest dividends automatically; distributing (Dist) ETFs pay them out.
-For most European buy-and-hold investors, accumulating is more tax-efficient — but verify for your country.
+- Distribution policy: accumulating (Acc) ETFs reinvest dividends inside the fund; distributing (Dist) ETFs pay them out to you.
+Which is treated more favourably depends entirely on your country’s tax rules.
 See the acc vs dist tax drag study.

 What you need before you start